Women’s Obesity: No it’s not Caused by Chocolate

-The calorie-deficit theory of weight loss treats the body like a scale in which calories in equals calories out.
-But the body is not like a scale; it is like a thermostat, regulating your calorie input and output to keep you near your setpoint weight.
+The calorie-deficit theory of weight loss treats the body like a scale whereby calories in equals calories out.
+But the body is not like a scale; it is like a thermostat, regulating your calorie input and calories expended to keep you near your setpoint weight.

 Your setpoint weight is the level of fat your body works to maintain — by regulating your appetite and metabolism through your hormones, genes, and brain — regardless of the number of calories you take in or exercise off.